Oranged12/Oscilloscope-Music-Simulator/README.md

 Blanking uses a 3rd audio channel (like in surround sound) to control if the oscilloscope beam is on or not.
 This code supports Blanking.
 ## High-Speed Deflection
 High-Speed Deflection is when the beam is flicked really fast not giving time for the phosphor time to exite and emit light.
 This is simulated to an extent.
+## Glow/Theme
+This Python has a scan line filter, green theme, and every element has a glow to it.
 # Having trouble finding Oscilloscope Music to play?
 Go to https://drive.google.com/drive/mobile/folders/1dBNj6WniA38wQldp5JbD0_3EadZwmOOu thats where Chris Allen posts his songs for free downlaod.
 ## Warning: